KoenLBekx/laconic/README.md

 Laconic handles all numbers as `f64`: 64-bit float values.
 Mind that this might entail precision limitations.

-These precision limitations can be mitigated by setting an *orb* or precision allowance of comparison operators using a `Z§prec` expression in the script - see the operator's description below.
+These precision limitations can be mitigated by setting an *orb* or precision allowance of comparison operators using a `Z#prec` expression in the script - see the operator's description below.

 ## Basic elements of the Laconic language